 There are lots of primers out there.
 Zinsser BIN is very effective but is oil-based and pongy!
 I like Zinsser Bulls Eye 1-2-3 which is water-based making clean up easy and no nasty smells.
 Note: if you're dealing with a resinous wood like knotty pine, you'll need to use BIN as it contains shellac or you can of course just use shellac over the knots...

-Apply the B.O.S.S. using a brush or roller.
+I apply either primers using a brush or roller.
 The first coat blocks any bleed through.
 You may notice patchy discolouration when you apply the first coat - that's perfectly normal.
-Leave to dry for a minimum of one hour, give a light sand and then apply a second coat.
-This will cover up any bleed that was showing in the previous coat and now you can proceed to the next step without the worry of pesky stains spoiling your paint job.
-You can get BOSS by clicking .
+Leave to dry as per the instructions on the tin, give a light sand and then apply a second coat.

 If you are going to work on a piece with a non-porous surface to which paint will struggle to 'stick' to, then an adhesion primer is needed.
 I've recently used Fusion Mineral Paint's Ultra Grip for the first time on a Formica countertop and the results were .
-Dixie Belle does a similar product called 'Slick Stick' (which I haven't tried that one yet though!).
 If you apply paint and get 'beading' or 'lacing' (i.e. the paint is repelled from the surface) - either the piece needs more cleaning or the surface needs treating with an adhesion primer.

 Now the fun part!